 The procedures varied greatly regarding the method of application, the amount of hair dye applied, the location and size of the application area, the number of applications, whether or not rinsing was performed after application, the reading times, and how a positive reaction was defined.

 Researchers concluded this variation remains a worry.

 What about alternative and ‘natural’ options?

-If you avoid PPD / PTD and similar ingredients, alternative forms of hair dyes — covered extensively in this article and another on Skins Matter — are less likely to trigger an allergy, but that doesn’t mean you shouldn’t still test them.
+If you avoid PPD / PTD and similar ingredients, alternative forms of hair dyes — covered extensively in this article — are less likely to trigger an allergy, but that doesn’t mean you shouldn’t still test them.

 The innovative American-based brand Hairprint is a particularly interesting and unique concept.
 It is formulated to restore greying hair to its original black, or light, medium or dark brown state.
 Instead of PPD, it uses peroxide to oxidise plant and mineral ingredients to replicate original color in the hair shaft.
 Free patch test kits can be ordered from the Hairprint website (you only pay shipping / postage charges).
 They advise customers to mix the powder and liquid samples, and apply a small amount to your arm for 24 hours, before washing off, then waiting another 24 hours to check for a reaction.
 Hairprint also say that they have never had a confirmed allergic reaction to their product reported to them.